(make sure to watch the video above – there are more details included than in the article below)

 Today I am going to show you how to diversify or completely stop using paid ads and teach you how to drive free traffic to your Shopify store free.

-In fact, these are the same techniques that I, as a link builder, used with Herbonaut.com to build their traffic from less than 10K unique monthly visitors…all the way to 80K.
+In fact, these are the same techniques that I, as a link building service for Ecommerce stores, used with Herbonaut.com to build their traffic from less than 10K unique monthly visitors…all the way to 80K.

 Before we begin…quick intro!

 My name is Artem and I help E-commerce stores grow by using free organic traffic from Google.

 I want to make this as actionable as possible…which means I need a real example!

 For the sake of that I’m going to use a website of someone who reached out to me as a potential client but didn’t end up hiring me as a consultant – http://naturesarcorganics.com/ (because why not share the value).

 So our entire process would boil down to these 5 steps.

 - Understand the intent